GitZH-Chen/LieBN/Readme.md

 # A Lie Group Approach to Riemannian Batch Normalization

+**Updates (02/2025):**  We have integrated the LieBN implementations into a  toolbox, now supporting *ine invariant metrics across different matrix manifolds:

+- Symmetric Positive Definite (SPD) Manifold: Four distinct metrics, including a newly introduced right-invariant metric.
+- Rotation Group (SO(n)): One bi-invariant metric.
+- Full-Rank Correlation Matrices: Four recently developed correlation geometries.

+The complete implementations can be found in the `LieBN` folder.
+This toolbox is designed to be plug-and-play, making it easy to apply LieBN as a drop-in normalization module across different neural architectures.

+## Introduction

 This is the official code for our ICLR 2024 publication: *A Lie Group Approach to Riemannian Batch Normalization*. [[OpenReview](https://openreview.net/forum?id=okYdj8Ysru)].

 If you find this project helpful, please consider citing us as follows: